ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**1.3.5**

+- Compatibility update for Risk of Rain 2 Expansion 1 (SotV).
+- Updated R2API dependency to 4.0.11.
+- Updated BepInEx dependency to 5.4.1902.

 **1.3.4**

 - Switched from now-removed TILER2.StatHooks to R2API.RecalculateStatsAPI.